-The following table shows information regarding the Company's equity compensation plans as of December 31, 2019.
+The following table shows information regarding the Company's equity compensation plans as of December 31, 2020.

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) price of outst verage exercise anding options, and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a) Equity compensation plans approved by security holders 4,443,117 \$ 8.532 2,120,378 Equity compensation plans not approved by security holders Total 4,443,117 \$ 8.532 2,120,378
+Number of securities to be issued upon exercise of outstanding options, warrants and rights ex outs eighted-average kercise price of standing options, rrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column Plan Category (a) (b) (a) Equity compensation plans approved by security holders - Equity compensation plans not approved by security holders 4,828,906 \$ 5.56 931,541 Total 4,828,906 \$ 5.56 931,541

-Effective January 1, 2019, the Board increased the numbers of shares available for issuance under the 2018 Plan by two percent of the shares of Company Common Stock outstanding on a fully diluted basis as of December 31, 2018.
+In accordance with the terms of the 2018 Plan, effective January 1, 2021, the Board increased the numbers of shares available for issuance under the 2018 Plan by 2,044,187 shares of common stock, which was an amount equal to four percent of the shares of common stock outstanding on a fully diluted basis as of December 31, 2020.